geoserver/geoserver/doc/en/user/source/geowebcache/using.rst

 Disk quota
 ----------

 GeoWebCache has a built-in disk quota feature to prevent disk space from growing unbounded.
-Disk quotas are turned off by default, but can be configured on the :ref:`webadmin_gwc` page in the :ref:`web_admin`.
+Disk quotas are turned off by default, but can be configured on the :ref:`webadmin_tilecaching` page in the :ref:`web_admin`.
 You can set the maximum size of the cache directory, poll interval, and what policy of tile removal to use when the quota is exceeded.
 Tiles can be removed based on usage ("Least Frequently Used" or LFU) or timestamp ("Least Recently Used" or LRU).

 Integration with external mapping sites
 ---------------------------------------